 How Does Yoga Practice Benefit Addiction Treatment?

 In recent years, studies have shown that yoga practice benefits people who are struggling with addiction.
-There are multiple reasons for this.
+This is attributed to a variety of factors.

-First of all, the physical benefits are ideal for newly recovering addicts.
-Drug and alcohol use are physically taxing.
+First of all, the physical benefits are ideal for newly recovering addicts — Drug and alcohol use are physically taxing.
 Most people arrive in treatment physically depleted.
-But that is only part of it.
-Addiction wreaks havoc on the mind as well.
-Even using drugs for a short period of time can cause cognitive impairment such as confusion, short-term memory loss, lack of focus and “brain fog.”
-These effects vary from person to person, and for those who used for long periods of time, it can take years for the brain to recover from the damage done.
+But that is only part of it; addiction wreaks havoc on the mind as well.
+Using drugs for even a short period of time can cause cognitive impairment such as confusion, short-term memory loss, lack of focus and “brain fog.”
+These effects vary from person to person, and for those who used for long periods of time, it can take years for the brain to recover from the damage.

-Not only that, but changes in brain chemistry, particularly among those who have been addicted to stimulants such as methamphetamines, cocaine and ecstasy, can result in feelings of depression, lethargy and lack of interest in everyday activities.
+Changes in brain chemistry can result in feelings of depression, lethargy and lack of interest in everyday activities, particularly among those who have been addicted to stimulants like methamphetamines, cocaine and ecstasy.
 This is due to lowered dopamine production.
 Like other brain function, it can take months or even years to return to normal levels.

-What is great about yoga is that you do not have to become an expert or guru to experience the benefits of practicing.
-From the beginning, with a few simple moves, novice yoga students can begin to reap the benefits of increased strength and flexibility, relaxation and awareness.
+You do not have to become an expert or guru to experience the benefits of practicing yoga.
+Beginning with a few simple moves, novice yoga students can start reaping the benefits of increased strength and flexibility, relaxation and awareness.

 Find Out More About Guardian Recovery Network And Holistic Therapy